-Beta-Glucan is the best source of heart-healthy soluble fiber that you can get, and this is why doctors recommend eating oatmeal to prevent cardiovascular diseases.
+Beta-Glucan is the best source of heart-healthy soluble fibre that you can get, and this is why doctors recommend eating oatmeal to prevent cardiovascular diseases.
+(1)

 Apart from being available in foods, beta-glucan is also sold in supplement form.
 Medicines with beta-glucan supplements can help with the following health benefits;